The Nook Mission & History

 The Nook aims to empower local at-risk children with the knowledge to participate in and advocate for positive community contributions.
 Our weekly programming themes over the past year encouraged discussion about Canadian elections, diverse beliefs, poverty, stress management, addictions, healthy eating, environmental degradation, sexual health and other topics about which our local school-age children most commonly ask questions.
 The Nook continues to foster an innovative environment where children develop healthy relationships with each other, with youth and with adults.
 We have seen again and again that the most valuable, sustainable gift anyone can give at-risk children is the confidence to speak truthfully, to trust appropriately and to participate whole-heartedly in all of life’s offerings.

-- Free after school and summer programs, including a Walking School Bus from five local TDSB and TCDSB schools
+- Free after school and low-cost summer programs, including a Walking School Bus from five local TDSB and TCDSB schools

 - A Suspension Help Program that provides an educational alternative to out of school suspensions